-ACTION PLAN for 2016/17 Action No. Year Issue(s) Identified Source(s) of Evidence Update / Summary of Action(s) Taken, and Action(s) Proposed By when By whom Current Position 03 2014/15 Financial Sustainability The Council is facing an ongoing gap between funding and spend of more than £400k by 2019/20, commencing in 2017/18.
-Members agreed an efficiency plan to deliver savings in April 2016 leaving the ongoing £400k+.
-Medium Term Financial Strategy April 2016 This continues to be an ongoing issue and the highest risk the Council faces.
-SMT and Corporate Board continue to monitor and implement savings.
-Ongoing programmes of work including business process improvements and major amendments to the way the waste and recycling services are provided SMT 04 2014/15 and into 2015/16 The Council has considered the future of delivering affordable housing in Richmondshire in line with recent Government changes to policy.
-The Council is considering whether the established Trading Company provides an option to address this issue across Richmondshire.
-Report to Corporate Board - April 2016 The Council has earmarked £150k previously set aside for the housing company and an additional sum was identified to pilot options for shared and discounted home ownership.
-Chief Executive / CD Operations 05 2015/16 Councils across the Yorkshire and Humber region are being asked to consider the role of Combined Authorities to work towards the Government's ambition of Devolution .
+Action No. Year Issue(s) Identified Source(s) of Evidence Update / Summary of Action(s) Taken, and Action(s) Proposed By when By whom Current Position 05 2015/16 Councils across the Yorkshire and Humber region are being asked to consider the role of Combined Authorities to work towards the Government's ambition of Devolution.
 This could have significant ongoing issues for Richmondshire in terms of its long term governance and operations Ongoing CE and leader meetings There is currently no agreement across the Yorkshire and Humber region, and the issue is unlikely to be resolved in the early part of 2016/17.
-However Richmondshire needs to continue to be engaged to ensure its best interests are retained.
+However, Richmondshire needs to continue to be engaged to ensure its best interests are retained.
+CE Since the general election there has been little focus on devolution / combined authorities in those areas that are not already pilot areas.